zitadel/zitadel/guides/development.md

 ### Start storage

-Used if you only want to start and prepare the services ZITADEL needs for storing it's data.
-The services are started in background (detached).
+Use this if you only want to start the storage services needed by ZITADEL.
+These services are started in background (detached).

 ```bash
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 \